ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

 Lauren:
 Open-ALTO project came up with requirements on Multi-Domain. e.g., easy to use, stable design, correctness.
-Suggestions of the group regarding the requirements is welcome.
+Suggestions of the group regarding the requirements are welcome.
 Ambition is to demonstrate for Rucio.
 Write a paper and go to IRTF.
-Pseudo-Code is available and can by shared.
+Pseudo-Code is available and can be shared.

 Qin:
 Not ready to go for re-chartering and need to finish already chartered items first.